densmoreb1/Cybersecurity-Suite/intro.md

 This project is interesting to me because I think pentesting is really cool.
 People can hack into things for money.
 It would be my dream job to be able to do this full time.
 I just need to understand more about all the topics surrounding pentesting.

 ## Tasks and Schedule
 There are about 14 weeks to work on the project from start to finish.
-With the 14 weeks dvided by the 4 phases, I will take about 3 weeks on each phase.
+With the 14 weeks divided by the 4 phases, I will take about 3 weeks on each phase.
 Each week should be taking about 9-10 hours.

 ### Phase 1: Research and setting up initial application
 Weeks 2 - 4